michaeloki/secure-password-utility/README.md

 Once you display the conditions in your UI, this function will enforce the validation.

+# Quick Setup
+Install the plugin using npm i secure-password-utility In your Angular/React/Vue application:
+Install 'Types' plugin by running npm i -D @types/node Add
+"types": [
+"node"
+],

+in your tsconfig.json file and restart your IDE.
 Usage
 =====
 // Validate password strength